MicrosoftDocs/azure-docs/articles/time-series-insights/time-series-insights-update-storage-ingress.md

 ### Scale

-Azure TSI (Preview) will support an initial ingress scale of up to 6 Mbps per environment.
+Azure TSI (Preview) supports an initial ingress scale of up to 6 Mbps per environment.
 Enhanced scaling support is ongoing.
 Documentation will be updated to reflect those improvements.

 ## Next steps